zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will be positioning the small menu box in the left hand side of the `level-2-step-1.jpg` image.

   * Open `step-1.css`.
-  * Let's start by giving `.menu` a display of inline-block.
-Like this `display: inline-block`.
-This will make it display side-by-side.
+  * Let's start by giving `.menu` a property that will make it display side-by-side.
   * Next lets give `.menu` a position of absolute.
 Like this `position: absolute`.
 This will give you the option to position the `.menu` element according to the first ancestor that has a position.
 That ancestor will be the `.main-top-section` because we gave it a position of relative in the previous step.
   * Now we have the ability to give the `.menu` div a top, right, bottom, and left css property.
-  * Lets give `.menu` a left position of 10px and a top position of 10px.
-Like this `left: 10x` and `top: 10px`.
+Give `.menu` two of these css properties to position it correctly.
   * Now the `.menu` element is in the correct position.
 But the other two elements are stacked on top.
 Let's fix that!
-  * Let's give `.logo` a display of inline-block.
-Like this `display: inline-block`.
+  * Let's give `.logo` a css property that will make it display side-by-side.
-  * Let's also give the element with a class of `.sign-in` a display of inline-block as well.
+  * Let's also give the element with a class of `.sign-in` a a css property that will make it display side-by-side.
+  * Now let's give `.sign-in` a css property that will give it a position in relation to its parent.
-  * Now let's give `.sign-in` a position of absolute, and a top and right property to position it correctly.
-Like this `position: absolute`, `top: 10px`, and `right: 10px`.
+  * Now `.sign-in` can be moved by using top, right, bottom, and left.
+Use some of these to position it correctly.
   * That looks better!
     * <details>